© Ⓟ 1993, 2015 SYDA Foundation®. All rights reserved.

 Om Namah Shivaya in the

 Darbari Kanada raga is so sweet, so powerful.
 It gives me such a simple and natural connection with the inner Self.
 I experience that, inside and outside, all are one.
-I am immensely grateful to the Guru for her teachings and love.

 Uzes, France

-satsang, I began chanting
+I have been chanting

 Om Namah Shivaya in the